The subject of this year's special exhibition is "Computers and Music".

 There are voices in politics and society who demand more digital sovereignty for Germany and Europe.
 This includes research and development of software and hardware, and should reduce the dependency of external sources and global supply chains at a time when the scarcity of chips is still perceived as an urgent problem.
 In the past, however, there were already companies in Germany and Europe that developed their own complete supply chain and related know-how for the development and production of digital computers, components and infrastructures.
 This exhibition and the corresponding talk will show impressive early computer families, the TELEFUNKEN TR 8 and the AEG 80.
 The Telefunken TR 84 will be shown in this exhibition, which was developed starting from 1967.
 Based on 18-bit ECL technology, it was freely programmable and was used by the Germany army for artillery and weather calculations.
 Later, this model was developed into the AEG 80/20 and the MR8020 by ATM.
 Both computers are still working and can be used in combination with a teletype and a program loader device that is based on magnetic bubble memory.
 These artifacts are examples of the aspirations to compete in a rapidly growing globalized market.
 The exhibition and the talk will also take a look at the history of the computing subsidiary of AEG-Telefunken, that was based in Konstanz, Germany.
 In addition, ideas and methods will be shown and discussed how vintage computers, for which almost no documentation can be found anymore, can be accessed and brought back to live by reverse engineering the power supply, the arithmetic unit and the programming of the time.
 Bernd Johann

-Alan Touring did not only conceive the "Turing Machine" but has also designed the first real and freely programmable computer after the second world war, the "Automatic Computing Engine" (ACE).
+Alan Touring did not only conceive the "Turing Machine" but has also designed one of the first real and freely programmable computer after the second world war, the "Automatic Computing Engine" (ACE).
 Turing’s design of 1945 was only realized in 1950 with a smaller pilot model, the "Pilot ACE".
 Nevertheless, with a clock rate of 1 MHz, it was the fastest computer worldwide at the time.
 The Pilot Ace was not only used as a technical test bed as originally planned, but also for large-scale aerodynamic calculations.
 In the following years, the "big" ACE was superseded by more modern computing and memory architectures.
 The exhibition will show the unusual architecture of the Pilot ACE: All data and program instructions are stored in ultrasound delay lines, which acted as main memory and registers.
 Essentially, there is only one program instruction, the transfer dataword instruction - which can execute all required computational or logic functions based on special source and destination addresses.
 As a result, it offers the capabilities of a universal von-Neumann architecture.
 The exhibition will show a shrunken but fully functional demonstator that can be used to experiment and discover all characteristics of the Pilot ACE.
 The "Tiny ACE" only uses discrete 74xx-logic chips, which helps to identify the ACE system architecture directly on the circuit board.
 The program and the data is stored in real rotating ultrasound memory which consists of acoustic delay lines of PAL TVs of the 1980s.
 These have proven to be so precise and stable to enable the circulation of data over hours.
 Jürgen Müller

 This exhibition shows four newly-built vintage computers.
 The technology-demonstrator for the 4-bit tube computer SPACE AGE 3-V is a functional model of a part of the data path of this computer for the verification of the digital logic and the registers.
 Visitors can program and execute an addition instruction on this data path.
 The second vintage computer shown is the functional model of the SPACE AGE 3-T built with TTL-logic of the 4-bit tube based Space AGE 3-V. The model is built with 130 TTL chips and implements the functionality of a simple pocket calculator.
 Visitors can use the model to do their own calculations.
 Thirdly, the 8-bit TTL EDIC CPU will be shown.
 It is built from 120 TTL chips and has a well-arranged layout as it has been designed for educational purposes.
 In combination with a VT100 terminal, visitors can play "Snake" on this machine.
 The fourth object shown in the exhibition is the SPACE AGE 2, which consists of 800 TTL chips and now includes an Ethernet interface and email software.
 The device has a MIPS-1 compatible instruction set and visitors can send and receive emails on the system.
 Henry Westphal (TU Berlin and TIGRIS-Elektronik GmbH)